Kidel/Kata-Log-N-Tray/README.md

-# (kata) Log 'N Tray
+# (Kata) Log 'N Tray
 Code kata.

 A simple Java+Node+MongoDB application to login and comunicate your status interacting with a tray icon.
+The user can log in from the Java client and change his/her status (using cookies and session).
+If the user makes no actions for 1 hour (default), the server will mark him/her as logged out.
+After the login, the client will reduce to tray, and the icon will change according to the selected status.

 ## Instructions
 * Build the contents of /LogNTray as a Java application.
 External libraries are in ```lib.zip```.